MiddletonCommunityVoice/services-list/content/Brain_n_Heart_Conditions/Alzheimers_Society.md

 ### OFFICE OPENING TIMES
 9am to 4.30pm Mon to Fri     0333 150 3456

-vers all of Heywood.Middleton & Rochdale
-boroughs too
 ### Information
 Dementia Connect and local Dementia Advisers deliver 1-2-1 support for people worried about their memories or are going through the diagnosis process; or who have been diagnosed with dementia or mild cognitive impairment.